The Phocæans (poem)

 The Phocæans is an epic poem in blank verse by Walter Savage Landor, likely composed around 1795, first published in 1802.
-The subject matter of the poem was suggested by Landor's readings of several passages in the writings of the Latin historians Justin, relating how the Phocaeans were displaced from Ionia in western Anatolia by the invasion of Harpagus and his men, serving under Cyrus the Great.
+The subject matter of the poem was suggested by Landor's readings of several passages in the writings of the Latin historian Justin, relating how the Phocaeans were displaced from Ionia in western Anatolia by the invasion of Harpagus and his men, serving under Cyrus the Great.
 In the poem, the Phocaeans seek aid from the king of Tartessus.
 A minstrel named Hymneus relates the history of the Tartessians as a moral example, before Protis, the leader of the Phocæans, relates at length their defiance of the Persian king.
-Incomplete and fragmentary, the poem was to be completed with the settlement of the Phocæans in Gaul, and their foundation of the city of Massalia or Marseilles, with the presence of Celtic influences.
+Incomplete and fragmentary, the poem was to be completed with the settlement of the Phocæans in Gaul, and their foundation of the city of Massalia (today Marseille), with the presence of Celtic influences.

 Composition and publication history

 Landor likely began work on "The Phocæans" in 1794 or 1795.
 In a letter to Robert Browning, Landor stated, "At College, I and Stackhouse were examined by the college tutor in Justin, who mentions the expulsion of the Phocæans from their country.
 In my childish ambition, I fancied I could write an epic on it.
 Before the year's end I did what you see, and corrected it the year following."
 Several critics, including William Bradley, believe that "The Phocæans" may have been abandoned in the fall of 1796 when Landor discovered the myth of Gebir and Queen Charoba, and began work on another long epic poem in blank verse, Gebir (1798).

 "The Phocæans" was first published in two sections with a brief preface in Landor's Poetry by the Author of Gebir: and A Postscript To that Poem, with Remarks on Some Critics (1802).
 The volume had been printed in 1800, and withheld from publication for a time due to Landor's need to check a reference.
 The two long sections from the poem are titled "From The Phocæans" and "Part of Protis's Narrative".

 Two additions to the poem, a connecting fragment tying the two long sections together, and a brief, fragmentary "sequel", were found among Landor's personal copies, and were edited by Stephen Wheeler in 1897.
 In 1933, Wheeler edited "The Phocæans" in a version incorporating the two long sections with the connecting fragment and the sequel for the first volume of Landor's poetic works in three volumes.